janwilmake/recursive-execution-flow-markdown/RFC.md

 ### Parsing Algorithm

+NB: Parsing is only recommended for workflow definition files without generated or untrursted markdown (that may contain `>` itself in tool response or content)

+1. Extract component headers using `# ComponentName` pattern
-1. Count leading `>` characters to determine nesting level
+2. Count leading `>` characters to determine nesting level
-2. Extract component headers using `# ComponentName` pattern
 3. Preserve content indentation by maintaining blockquote depth
 4. Support streaming by processing incomplete lines